Is Your Retirement Fund Ruining Our Economy?

 Another group of scholars, Eric A. Posner, Fiona Scott Morton, and E. Glen Weyl, argue these gigantic institutional investors are already posing a threat to a healthy marketplace.
 And they urge the federal government to adopt new rules that limit institutional investors from owning large stakes in multiple companies in the same industry.

-We now look back at the housing bubble with an astonishment at the mass delusion behind the idea that home prices could always go up, and that more people like Michael Burry didn't see it coming.
+We now look back at the housing bubble with an astonishment at the mass delusion behind the idea that home prices could always go up and that more people like Michael Burry didn't see it coming.
 It's possible that someday, we'll look at the promise that everyone can just buy and hold pieces of an entire market and nothing will go wrong the same way.

 Did you enjoy this newsletter?
 Well, it looks even better in your inbox!
 You can sign up here.